Fluctuationqt/CamStream/README.md

 # [Guide] XSK Selenium Tests
-*Short guide on how to Run & Debug the Selenium tests in XSK*
+*Short guide on how to Run & Debug the Selenium tests in XSK* \
-Prerequisites:
-  - Running XSK with working connection to a Hana2 instance.
-  - Firefox installed.
-  - Chrome installed.

 **Notice:**
 If you make changes to **XSK** that, for example change the content in migrated files or their names/extensions, \